 The Master of Public Health Degree Program is offered in cooperation with Louisiana State University Health Science-Shreveport and includes 48 credit hours.
 The curriculum is specifically designed to prepare public health graduate students for careers in a public health setting.

 The Master of Science in Counseling program is designed to develop professional counselors and to prepare students for further graduate study in related doctoral programs.
-The program promotes scholarship, professionalism, excellence in counseling and psychology, and recognizes high attainment in the pursuit of academic and clinical excellence.
+The program promotes scholarship, professionalism and excellence in counseling, and recognizes high attainment in the pursuit of academic and clinical excellence.

 The Master of Science in Computer Systems Technology is an interdisciplinary program with a computer science core.
 Graduate coursework can also include study in mathematics, biology, and business.